Proof of Sephardic Heritage

 For individuals whose ancestors have lived in New Mexico for centuries and do not have family records, we recommend the help of genealogist Dennis Maez.
 His database contains approximately 300,000 individuals.
 Applicants will need to provide four to five generations of family history to get started.
 His service costs $300, and he may be able to go back 25 generations.

-Please send an email to firstname.lastname@example.org with details about your family history and heritage so that Dr. Koplik can make an appropriate referral.
+If you aren’t sure you have sufficient proof to qualify for Spanish citizenship, please send an email to Spain@JewishNewMexico.org with details about your family history and heritage so that Dr. Koplik and her staff can make an appropriate referral.
 Please include as many family names and places as known.